elastic/elasticsearch/README.md

 azure account download

 # Import this file (we have downloaded it to /tmp)
-# Note, it will create needed files in ~/.azure
+# Note, it will create needed files in ~/.azure.
+You can remove azure.publishsettings when done.
 azure account import /tmp/azure.publishsettings
 ```